grdddj/done-for-today/plan.md

 ## Deep work

-Manufacturing tests - review, improvements, hardware board troubleshooting
+Manufacturing tests - new UI features

 ## Other work